LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-How did the programmer die in the shower? - He read the shampoo bottle instructions: Lather.
-Rinse.
-Repeat.
+So what's a set of predefined steps the government might take to preserve the environment? - An Al-Gore-ithm.

 <!--joke-end-->